• Visit

 94. River Guild

-Location: 161 Blue Star Highway, Douglas
+The River Guild building at 161 Blue Star Highway, Douglas.

-The first building on this site housed the Douglas Lumber Company started by Sundin Brothers.
+The first building on this site housed the Douglas Lumber Company started by the Sundin Brothers.
 The business sold lumber and specialized in custom cabinets and carpentry.

-In the early 1990s, Saugatuck gallery owner Joyce Petter purchased the dilapidated structure.
+In the early 1990s, Saugatuck gallery owner Joyce Petter purchased the then dilapidated structure.
 A serial restorer, Petter was game for extensive renovations.
 Under Petter’s direction the barn-like building was transformed into a 12,500-square-foot, two-story art gallery with elaborate doors imported from… Ohio.

 During the renovations, Petter’s contractor uncovered a hand-carved wooden door adorned with the figure of a craftsman with a chisel and mallet in hand.
-This gem was the original door from Carl Hoerman’s River Guild Gallery, likely carved by Hoerman himself.
+This gem was the original door from Carl Hoerman’s studio, likely carved by Hoerman himself.
 Today the craftsman figure is the symbol of the J. Petter Gallery.
 A sly variation of the craftsman holding a bottle and hoisting a glass is used for the Petter Wine Gallery in the same building.

 Contact